jmservera/blog/content/posts/como-montar-un-servicio-de-video-chat.en.md

 ## Show me the code

-As the articles shown explain, it looks like we will need a streaming server after all.
+As the articles above explain, it looks like we will need a streaming server after all.
 Even though it is only needed when the two browsers cannot establish a direct connection, you usually do a video call with people out of your local network and most of the time we will need to use a TURN server.
 The good news is that it already exists an OSS project that deploys a TURN / STUN / ICE server called [coturn][coturngit], and it's also available as an [Ubuntu package][coturn]; the bad news is that for production environments this will be expensive, as you will need a big and scalable infrastructure to maintain it.

-To deploy all these parts in Azure is relatively easy: the WebRTC web app will be deployed in the [Azure App Service][appservice], that has high availability built-in, SSL and integrates with [Azure Active Directory][aad] that we will use to manage the access to the service in a later post.
+To deploy all these parts in Azure is relatively easy: the WebRTC web app will be deployed in the [Azure App Service][appservice], which has high availability built-in, SSL, and integrates with [Azure Active Directory][aad] that we will use to manage the access to the service in a later post.
 The TURN server could be deployed in an [Azure Container Instance][aci], but we need to use UDP and TCP at the same time and this is still not supported in ACI, so we will use a [Virtual Machine][vm] with a startup script that will install the TURN server.

 ### TURN Server